Diane Berardi is a nationally recognized authority on eldercare.

 Time passed by unnoticed.

-I returned home from University, and landed my “dream” job with a major corporation headquartered right near our home.
+I returned home from University, and landed my “dream job,” right near home.

 Not long after starting my new career, my grandfather developed congestive heart failure.
 At the same time, his Glaucoma worsened and he began going blind.